AmethystDev2713/Lets-Make-A-CPU/README.md

 ### The Register

 There are many types of circuits you can make to carry out different functions.
 Starting with the essentials, the first type of instruction we are going to make a processor for is register loading instructions.
 After showing you how registers work, we will discuss multi-step instructions, which are instructions that can do work using multiple inputs.
 You need to be able to create them because almost every instruction you can make for your CPU will need multiple inputs.
-Let’s get into it.
+Let's get into it.

 This is a register using D Latches, which hold their current state until both the data pin is set to the needed value and a clock pulse is triggered.